-…And as for the Kings themselves, they continue to arrive on schedule every year to villages, towns and cities throughout Spain to make the annual parade, which usually starts at dusk through the centre of urban areas.
+As for the Kings themselves, they continue to arrive on schedule every year to villages, towns and cities throughout Spain to make the annual parade, which usually starts at dusk and parades through the centre of urban areas.

 If there is a Three Kings Parade near your – please support it – they can be real fun for the children and some of the bigger ones are spectacular.